PranitBhatt/TaskManagement/README.md

 15. Then right click on the opened java file and run as Java Application.
 16. If the application does not run make sure that JDK 17 is installed because Spring works for java 17 and above.

-How to Open the Applicaion in the browser:
+How to Open the Application in the browser:
 1. Open the Browser and type (http://localhost:8080/register).
 2. Spring boot Provides an inbuilt tomcat server with the port 8080 to open the Webapplication
 3. This will open the Register page.